matter-app/take-home-exercise-backend/README.md

 }
 ```

 - Your task is building the backend `GraphQL` api to maintain this system.
-You will be coding the `graphql` resolvers that successfully conform to the `typedefs` we have provided.
+You will be coding the `GraphQL` resolvers that successfully implement the `typedefs` we have provided.
-- We also created the `Ticket` database model you'll need to use.
+- We also created the `Ticket` model.
 Even though it is not necessary, you may modify this model as you wish.
 In `server.js`, you'll see one example usage of said model.

 ## Before Starting